What We Know About The Thousand Oaks Shooting Suspect

 The president of California State University, Northridge, said in a statement that Long was a former student at the school, most recently in 2016.

-Deputies were at Long's house in the town of Newbury Park and were seeking a search warrant to conduct a thorough search of the property.
+Long lived with his mother at a house she owns in the nearby town of Newbury Park.
+On Thursday morning, deputies were outside the house as they sought a warrant to conduct a thorough search of the property.

+A neighbor, Tom Hanson, told local television station KTLA that he and other neighbors knew Long "had issues."
+He described an incident — which seems to match the April episode mentioned by the sheriff — in which he called law enforcement to Long's house because it "sounded like he was tearing down the walls of the house, like somebody's just beating on the walls with a big hammer or something."

+Since that incident, Hanson said, things had quieted down.
+He said he had assumed Long must be getting treatment of some kind.

 When Long approached the Borderline Bar & Grill in Thousand Oaks, he used a Glock 21 .45 caliber handgun that he purchased legally, according to Dean.
 The weapon had an extended magazine, but law enforcement has not determined how many rounds it could hold with the modification, or whether the shooter reloaded the weapon during the shooting.